 We select Emojis to show how a character feels in the text at any given moment.
 We circle the Emoji feeling then prove it with information right in the text.

-Click here for a free copy of the chart AND the recording sheet.
 Thanks to Emoji One for the set of graphics.

 6. Use a Random Emoji Generator for Writing Prompts